brainvisa/morphologist-gpl/sphinx/user_doc/sulpated.rst

 Write a config file
 -------------------

 ``patterns_def.json`` is a JSON format file.
-It should contain, at least, the patterns definition, plus optionally input database information.
+It should contain, at least, the patterns definition, plus optionally input read-only database information.

 Config file contents: